Graphite2213/ue4coro/README.md

 I only tested this on a source build of the engine so i cannot guarantee that it will work on a launcher build.

-There is an arguably important feature missing out of this version of UE5Coro (Http coroutines) that i did not manage to port to UE4.
+There is an arguably important feature missing in this version of UE5Coro (HTTP coroutines) that i did not manage to port to UE4.
 Maybe one day.

 ## Installing